inveniosoftware/docs-invenio-rdm/docs/develop/howtos/notifications.md

 Only the specified blocks will be overriden.
 Other blocks stay as they are in the base template.

-## NOTIFICATIONS_BACKENDS
+## Build your own

-This config variable allows to specify the available backends.
-For a detailed description on backends, checkout the respective [reference section](/reference/notifications/#backends).
+This will show you can build your own notification classes.

+### Notification Backend
+Building your own notification backend can be achieved in a few steps.
 For instance, you can provide an implementation for your institution's preferred communication tool and send notifications via this backend.
 For this, simply extend the `NotificationBackend` class and implement the `send` method.

 ```py
 from invenio_notifications.backends import JinjaTemplateLoaderMixin, NotificationBackend,